 When your furnace is running properly, it should give heat without creating too much noise.
 While it’s expected to notice your furnace making noise as it begins running, other noises are signaling your furnace should get immediate professional assistance.

 Here are some of the most frequent furnace noises and what they can be signaling.
-If your furnace is making a strange noise, our friendly heating pros are here to assist with the best furnace repair in the Rio Grande Valley.
+If your furnace is making a strange noise, our friendly heating pros are here to assist with the best furnace repair in the Rio Grande Valley, TX.

 1. Furnace Making a Banging Noise